 - Snopes fact-checks internet rumours and stories.
 For instance, their checks could determine whether that post your cousin shared on Facebook about the diagnosis of coronavirus has any merit.
 Indeed, on 5 March 2020, Snopes warned of an incorrect assertion about the diagnosis of COVID-19.
 It had gone viral on Facebook and was “potentially dangerous”.

 - BBC Reality Check.
 In 2017 the BBC set up team to debunk to fact check and debunk deliberately misleading and false stories.

-- FactCheck is run by UK’s Channel 4 News and was launched as a blog in 2010
+- FactCheck.
+UK’s Channel 4 News launched as a blog in 2010

-- The International Fact-Checking Network (IFCN) is dedicated to bringing together fact-checkers worldwide.
+- The International Fact-Checking Network (IFCN) works to bring together fact-checkers worldwide.
 The IFCN which sets a code of ethics for fact-checking organisations.
 It reviews fact-checkers to ensure they comply with its code.

 - And finally, your local library.
 Remember library databases can also be good resources for confirming the credibility of information.

 As Winston Churchill once said: “A lie gets half way around the world before the truth has a chance to get its pants on.”